coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 ### <a name="mile43"></a> Milestone 4.3: Test your remote site
 1. When the transfer is done, first go to the wp-admin portal (e.g. `http://my-diy-wordpress-site.ml/wp-admin/`)
 2. Username and Password should still be `root`, then log in
-3. Go to Setting > General, make sure that all the urls are now pointing to your domain name rather than your local, then click `Save Changes`
+3. Go to Setting > General, make sure that all the URLs are now pointing to your domain name rather than your local, then click `Save Changes`
-4. Go to Setting > Permalinks, make sure that all the urls here are also pointing to your domain name rather than your local, click `Save Changes`
+4. Go to Setting > Permalinks, make sure that all the URLs here are also pointing to your domain name rather than your local, click `Save Changes`
 5. Now, go to your website (e.g. `http://my-diy-wordpress-site.ml/`) and it should be a functioning WordPress web application!

     <img src="https://i.imgur.com/f7lj8MV.png" alt="my-diy-wp">